-In U.S. History, students learn the significant events, trends, and themes of American history, civics, and cultural trends from the beginning of early American history through the critical events of the 20th Century.
-Students will gain understanding in the complex interaction of ideas and events that have shaped the United Sates and the world in which we live.
-Sheltered and supported sections are available by
+In United States History, students learn the significant events, trends, and themes of the United States from the beginning of its early history through the critical events of the 20th and 21st centuries.
+Students will understand the complex interaction of ideas and events that have shaped the United States and the world in which we live.
+Students will develop their skills of evaluating evidence and analyzing opposing viewpoints to better understand how the past informs the present.
+Sheltered and supported sections are available by placement process.